bolotnikov/gamedevland/src/content/games/fish-sort.md

 ## Technical highlights

 The game is written in TypeScript and rendered with PixiJS.
-Matter.js provides physics support, GSAP drives motion and transitions, and Howler.js handles audio.
-Its architecture uses reusable systems for scenes, layouts, input, assets, tween ownership, and platform integration.
+GSAP drives fish movement and interface animation, Pixi Filters provides selection and highlight effects, and Howler.js powers the audio backend.
+Vite produces the web builds, while the custom engine owns scenes, layouts, input, assets, tween lifecycles, persistence, and platform integration.

 ## Responsive across devices